spacetelescope/webbpsf/docs/index.rst

 * :ref:`genindex`
 * :ref:`search`

-**Version Information**
+**Mailing List**

-The current version of WebbPSF is version 0.2.8, released Nov 7, 2011.
-If you would like to receive email announcements of future versions, please contact Marshall Perrin, or send an email to "webbpsf-users-request@stsci.edu" containing the message "subscribe".
+If you would like to receive email announcements of future versions, please contact Marshall Perrin, or visit `maillist.stsci.edu <https://maillist.stsci.edu/scripts/wa.exe?SUBED1=webbpsf-users&A=1>` to subscribe yourself to the "webbpsf-users@maillist.stsci.edu" list.